Tag: Joni Scott

 If you’re looking for a jigsaw puzzle with a difference, a Quordle jigsaw may be for you.
 The pieces are “different” with curves, and many are shaped in the form of animals and plants.
 I was fortunate to receive one as a gift so did not have to buy.
 They are quite expensive due to their hand-crafted wooden pieces.

 Jigsaw puzzles originated in 18th-century England as educational devices to teach geography to children.
-The invention is attributed to John Spilsbury, a London mapmaker.
+History records that John Spilsbury, a London mapmaker invented the jigsaw puzzle.
 It was 1760 and John had the bright idea of pasting a paper map onto wood board and then using a fretsaw or jigsaw he cut the map into portions.
-The wooden pieces were given to students to be reassembled.
-A great interactive hands on geography lesson.
+John gave the wooden pieces to students to reassemble as a great interactive hands-on geography lesson.
 How clever.
 I doubt today’s kids would be much good at this.
 Maps of the world are rarely in classrooms now.

 During WWII wood was in short supply so cardboard took its place.
 Puzzles of this era usually featured scenes of battles or warships and airplanes.
-I guess even the guys got involved then.
+I guess even the guys became involved then.
 With the advent of movies and cartoons, these became the subject of jigsaws too.
 Children particularly liked the cartoon scenes.
 Daffy Duck, Bugs Bunny, Tweety being firm favourites.
 Jigsaws also featured nursery rhymes, alphabets, poems and even times tables.
-Being a chemist, I had to have one of the Periodic Table of elements.
+Being a chemist, I had to buy a puzzle of the Periodic Table of elements.
 It even has an accompanying quiz, so you get to learn some chemistry while you have fun.

 Jigsaws involve teamwork, mental gym and they are fun in a very tame way.
 Amusement for all ages.